In this article I will explain how to hide (remove) .ASPX extension in URL in

 Simple Routing: Hide (Remove) .ASPX extension in URL in ASP.Net using URL Routing

-In order to do that I have created a method named RegisterRoutes and it has been called inside the Application_Start event inside the Global.asax file.
+Then a method named RegisterRoutes is created and it has been called inside the Application_Start event inside the Global.asax file.
 This method will allow us to add routes to handle so that we can create our own custom URLs.

 C#